treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/file-upload.md

 </form>
 ```

+When creating an input tag with JavaScript dynamically, it is important to add "[]" at the end of the 'name' like name = "picture []".

 To receive the uploaded file in the upload action, you can access the two files through the TMimeEntity object as follows.
 But don’t forget here using the Iterator for that.

 ```c++